Yoga Etiquette: 10 rules

 10. I’m not flexible so yoga is not for me!

 Hey, we all have to start somewhere.
 When you don’t stretch you become more stiff over time.
 As you age, this stiffness creates lower back problems and you are at a higher risk of getting hurt while playing sports or picking up something heavy.
 Likely you sit in a chair most of the day, your core strength is lacking, your muscles are tight, your posture is poor, so you have back and neck pain.
 It is important to spend time stretching and strengthening to counterbalance this western lifestyle.
-Running/walking, playing sports might keep your cardio health in good shape but you are likely neglecting your core, small stabilizer muscles, movement of your spine so you continue to have pain.
+Running/walking, playing sports might keep your cardio health in good shape but you are likely neglecting your core, small stabilizer muscles in your joints and likely not mobilizing your spine enough.
 Give yoga a try for 2 months and see how it can help you!

 11. My mind is racing all the time, even in yoga class!
 What do I do?